Minor2CCh/minium_minor_edition/README.md

 When you die, you consume and revive, but a minute cooldown is imposed.
 If you fall into the void, in dimensions with a ceiling you will respawn at the spawn point, and in dimensions without a ceiling you will be granted Slow Falling and warped to a high location(Only Players).
 Some effects are enhanced, Reduce damage except for certain parts and Prevent wither damage when wearing a full set of Iris Quartz equipment.
+You can equip it in the Necklace slot of Trinkets only while [Trinkets](https://modrinth.com/mod/trinkets) are loaded.(After 1.5.0).

 ## New Block